fluid-queue/fluid-queue/README.md

 ## What commands are there?

-The following list contains all commands and aliases accessible to you while using the queue.
+The following list contains all commands and aliases accessible by default to you while using the queue.
 All commands marked with an asterisk are only accessible to the channel owner.

 It is important to note that all commands that draw a level (with exception to `!dismiss`) will first remove the currently selected level before drawing a new one.